omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 ==== C++ project control

+addProjectReference (P):: If true, the wizard will make the result project as
+                          dependent on the project containing the wizard itself. withCplusplusSupport (P) (R/O):: Whether the project supports C++ code compilation.
+                                 This is the state of the "C++ support" checkbox on the first page of the project wizard.
+Setting this variable does not have any effect on the created project. sourceFolders (P):: Source folders to be created and configured automatically
+makemakeOptions (P):: makemake options, as "folder1:options1,folder2:options2,...".
+                      The wizard will automatically configure the C++ project with the given options. requiresCPlusPlus (P):: If true, the wizard requires the "support C++ option" during the project creation.
-addProjectReference (P):: if true, make project as dependent on this one sourceFolders (P):: source folders to be created and configured makemakeOptions (P):: makemake options, as "folder1:options1,folder2:options2,..." withCplusplusSupport (P):: whether the project supports C++ code compilation requiresCPlusPlus (P):: if true, the wizard requires the "support C++ option" during the project creation namespaceName (S,N,M):: the namespace where C++ classes should be placed
+                        If any of the `sourceFolders, makemakeOptions` are present or `withCplusplusSupport=true`, the template will be displayed only if the "support C++ option" option was set on the first page of the project wizard. namespaceName (S,N,M):: The namespace where C++ classes should be placed.
+                        This is determined automatically by looking up the value of the `@namespace` property in NED files in the NED source folder.

 ==== NED files and message files

-nedSourceFolders (P):: NED source folders to be created and configured nedPackageName (P,S,N,I):: (P: $\{projectname}, S,N,I:autocalculated) msgTypeName (M):: the name of the message class
+nedSourceFolders (P):: NED source folders to be created and configured automatically. nedPackageName (P,S,N,I):: The NED package name.
+For projects it is `${projectname}`,
+                           for simulations, NED and INI files, it is automatically calculated from the folder hierarchy where the file is generated. msgTypeName (M):: The name of the message class based on the capitalized and sanitized file name.
+                  (e.g. for `test.msg` it is `Test`)

 ==== Variables specific to New Simulation wizards

-simulationFolderName (S) (R/O):: the folder where the simulation will be created simulationName (S) (R/O):: the name of the simulation
+simulationFolderName (S) (R/O):: the folder where the simulation will be created simulationName (S) (R/O):: The name of the simulation.
+It is the capitalized and
+                           sanitized name derived from the `simulationFolderName` .

 ==== Variables for New Wizard generation

-newWizardName (W) (R/O):: the name of the new wizard to be created newWizardProject (W):: the project where the new wizard will be created
+newWizardName (W) (R/O):: The name of the new wizard to be created.
+It is the name
+                          of the folder under the `templates` directory where all the template files will be stored. newWizardProject (W):: The project where the new wizard will be created.

 ==== Miscellaneus